CityFlyer Express: Selling out to British Airways

 With the franchise agreement due to end in 1999, CityFlyer Express was the second largest slot holder at Gatwick Airport (behind British Airways).
 It held 96 daily slots at Gatwick, employed 677 people and returned a pre-tax profit of £6.4mn on sales of £89.4mn.
-The airline's shareholders took the opportunity to realise their investment and put the airline up for sale.
+The airline's shareholders took the opportunity to regain their investment and put the airline up for sale.
 HSBC was appointed to handle the process, and approached a number of carriers about the sale.
 Of the airlines approached, both British Airways and Virgin Atlantic stated their interest to acquire the airline.
 At the time Virgin chairman Richard Branson attacked British Airways' intention to bid for CityFlyer Express by claiming publicly that it already had a "total monopoly" at Heathrow and now wanted a "total monopoly" at Gatwick as well, thereby undermining its rivals' ability to compete with it on a level playing field.

 Disregarding a publicly stated offer from Virgin Atlantic to purchase the company for £100mn, HSBC announced the sale of CityFlyer Express to Virgin's arch-rival British Airways for £75mn in November 1998.
 This immediately caused controversy, with Richard Branson stating that HSBC never responded to Virgin's offer despite numerous requests from Virgin.
-CityFlyer's management defended its decision to sell to British Airways by stating that it had never received Virgin's bid in the first place.
+CityFlyer's management defended its decision to sell to British Airways by stating that it had never received Virgin's offer in the first place.
 This resulted in the already agreed takeover of CityFlyer Express by British Airways being referred to the Competition Commission.

-The Competition Commission eventually cleared the sale of CityFlyer Express to British Airways for £75mn in 1999.
+The Competition Commission eventually cleared the sale of CityFlyer Express to British Airways for £75mn in late 1999.
 However, it also imposed a ceiling on the maximum number of slots British Airways and its newly acquired subsidiary CityFlyer Express were allowed to hold at Gatwick.

 According to this ruling, British Airways and CityFlyer could control a combined maximum of 41% of all Gatwick slots on an annual basis as well as no more than 70% of the airport's slots on an hourly basis and up to 65% of these slots within a two-hour time span.
 These limits were designed to enable other airlines to offer competitive schedules on short haul routes where British Airways or CityFlyer was the sole or dominant carrier, without resorting to compulsory slot transfers that would have impeded British Airways' ability to run an effective hub-and-spoke operation at Gatwick.